franklyT/kohai.js/README.md

 # mini-static-gen

-gulp to build site to dist folder
+gulp "build-site" to build site to dist folder